 - Maryland Promise awards range from $200 - $5,000 per recipient per year to assist with tuition and mandatory fees.

-- Initial awards will be provided to recipients on a first-come, first-served basis based on greatest demonstrated financial need among all Maryland applicants.
+- Initial awards will be provided to recipients based on greatest demonstrated financial need as determined by MHEC.

 - Students who do not attend or satisfactorily complete classes will be discontinued from Maryland Promise; students receiving federal Pell grant aid may owe money back to HCC as a result of loss of financial aid and/or Maryland Promise funding.

 - Recipients are required to maintain continuous full-time enrollment and complete a certificate or associate degree program within two years.

 How do I apply?

 - Complete an Application for Admission to HCC, can be done as early as one year prior to attending HCC.

 - Complete the FAFSA by March 1 to determine financial need or complete separate State Application by March 1st for students ineligible to receive federal aid but eligible for in-state tuition.